Chart Color Schemes

 Highfields is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Highfields' dwelling structure, as per the latest Census evaluation, consisted of 96.3% houses and 3.7% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
-Home ownership in Highfields stood at 46.8%, with mortgaged properties at 39.0% and rented dwellings at 14.3%.
-The median monthly mortgage repayment was $1,842, higher than Non-Metro Qld's average of $1,655.
-Weekly rent in Highfields was recorded at $410, compared to Non-Metro Qld's $345.
+The dwelling structure in Highfields, as per the latest Census, consisted of 96.3% houses and 3.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Regional Qld had 76.4% houses and 23.6% other dwellings.
+Home ownership in Highfields was at 46.8%, with mortgaged dwellings at 39.0% and rented ones at 14.3%.
+The median monthly mortgage repayment was $1,842, higher than Regional Qld's average of $1,655.
+The median weekly rent in Highfields was $410, compared to Regional Qld's $345.
 Nationally, Highfields' mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing